 Happy the man who fondly thinks of his forebears

-Who likes to tell the willing listeners the tale of their achievements
+Who likes to tell the willing listeners the tale of their achievements and greatness

 And is proud to see himself a link in the beautiful chain.